Help in Class

 Help in Office

-Tasks vary depending on the needs of our staff, but can include database entry, mailings, preparing for events, researching recruiting events and grants, etc.
+Tasks vary, and may include database entry, mailings, preparing for and clean up after events, researching recruiting events and grants, etc.

 We are looking for skill-based volunteers in the following areas:

 Database entry and maintenance - experience in Salesforce, Excel, or similar programs preferred, but not necessary

 Volunteer recruitment - Knowledge of Dallas and the surrounding areas is helpful; desire to actively seek out potential volunteers or partner organizations and companies in the area; experienced Equest volunteer comfortable speaking to potential volunteers at recruiting events

 Perhaps you’ve seen them around.
 Our Mini Ambassadors are becoming well-known Equest celebs in the Dallas-Fort Worth area.